Management framework and financial reporting

 - Cost /benefit analysis should be performed for all changes with significant cost impact.
 Implementation of these changes will be included in the ordinary course of business reporting.

-- The financial reporting for the fund shall be prepared in accordance with the Regulation concerning the annual financial statements of Norges Bank, laid down by the Ministry of Finance.
-The regulation requires that the financial reporting for the fund shall be prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU), subject to the additions and exemptions specified in the Accounting Act and the regulation.
+- The financial reporting for the Fund shall be prepared in accordance with the Regulation on the financial reporting of Norges Bank, laid down by the Ministry of Finance.
+The regulation requires that the financial reporting for the Fund shall be prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union (EU), subject to the additions and exemptions specified in the Accounting Act and the regulation.

-- In accordance with the Management mandate, a separate annual report for the fund, including annual financial reporting, shall be published.
+- In accordance with the Management mandate, a separate annual report for the Fund, including annual financial reporting, shall be published.
 The annual report shall be published no later than three months after the end of the year.
-Quarterly reports for the fund, including quarterly financial reporting, shall be prepared with closing dates 31 March, 30 June, and 30 September.
+A half year report for the Fund, including interim financial reporting, shall be prepared with closing date 30 June.